Index

 During April 2020 and March 2022, there were 13,354 contacts with Hull City Council Children and Young Peoples Services, and of these contacts 3,528 were due to domestic abuse.
 The total number of referrals received was 4,858, and of these 1,457 were due to domestic abuse.

-Out of the 43 police force areas Humberside police ranked number 16 for the number of domestic abuse reported incidents and 16% of all crimes reported where domestic abuse related.
+Out of the 42 police force areas with data available in 2022/23 Humberside police ranked number 16 for the number of domestic abuse reported incidents and 16% of all crimes reported were domestic abuse related.

 In Hull alone Humberside police responded to 10,883 incidents of domestic abuse, of which 7,508 was recorded as a crime.

-The rate of domestic abuse-related incidents and crimes in 2021/22 is 35.1 per 1,000 population across the Humberside area which is higher than England (30.8).
-Humberside Police covers Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire, and all four local authorities have the same rate of domestic abuse-related incidents and crimes figure, although in practice, it is likely that the rate will differ and are probably higher in Hull.
+The rate of domestic abuse-related incidents and crimes in 2022/23 was 30.2 per 1,000 population across the Humberside area which is slightly lower than England (30.6).
+Humberside Police covers Hull, East Riding of Yorkshire, North Lincolnshire and North East Lincolnshire, and all four local authorities have the same rate of domestic abuse-related incidents and crimes figure, although in practice, it is likely that the rate will differ and is probably considerably higher in Hull.
+The local needs assessment of Multiple Unmet Need found that violent crime rates were 69% higher than England, and that Hull residents accounted for 50% of all first time offenders and 40% of all proven re-offenders and re-offences across the Humberside Police Area, so it is probably not unreasonable to assume that 45% of all domestic abuse related incidents and crimes within the Humberside Police Area relate to Hull residents.

 Compared with benchmark